Objectives of the service

 Space Added Value

-The SAT-NAV and SAT-COM space technologies are the key-technologies enabling the Real-Time Remote Monitoring of Sanitizing Level of Emergency Medical Vehicles (EMV), allowing the geo-tracking of vehicles and the real-time transmission of data from any position.
+The Satellite Navigation and Telecommunication technologies are the key-technologies enabling the Real-Time Remote Monitoring of Sanitizing Level of Emergency Medical Vehicles (EMV), allowing the geo-tracking of vehicles and the real-time transmission of data from any position.

-UV-San is equipped with satellite communication system used as backup in case:
+UV-San is also equipped with satellite communication system used as backup in case:

-The Project has started at the beginning of August 2020 and it is currently in the implementation phase.
-The sanitation procedure has been tested and verified by the Istituto Superiore di Sanità (ISS), the main centre for research, control and technical-scientific advice on public health in Italy.
+The Project started at the beginning of August 2020 and it concluded the validation and verification in December 2021.
+The sanitation procedure has been tested and verified by the Istituto Superiore di Sanita (ISS), the main centre for research, control and technical-scientific advice on public health in Italy.
 ISS is the project partner in charge to validate in laboratory environment the sterilization procedure against the Sars-Cov-2 virus.

 The virus susceptibility to UVC radiation has been measured for different material (plastic and metal) allowing to evaluate the irradiation time needed to inactivate the virus within the patient’s compartment of the ambulance.

-The first unit of the UV-SAN system has been successfully deployed on June 2021, which allowed ESA to declare the Site Acceptance Test milestone achieved on 22 June 2021 and to kick off the pilot stage of the project.
-The pilot stage lasts at least 2 months.
-The system deployed is shown in the picture below in the patient’s compartment of a vehicle from Heart Life Croce Amica in Rome, Italy during the test campaign (left) together with the satellite modem installed on the lateral roof of the ambulance (right).
+The first unit of the UV-SAN system has been successfully deployed on the Ambulance of the Pilot User in June 2021 starting the trial phase.
+The system deployed in the patient’s compartment is shown in the picture below (left) during the test campaign together with the satellite modem (SAT-COM) installed on the lateral roof of the ambulance (right).

-The verification in operative environment has been performed by the “Università Campus Bio-Medico” demonstrating the effectiveness of the system against Multi Drugs Resistant bacteria that are responsible for nosocomial infections (Klebsiella Pnemumoniae ESBL and Staphylococcus aureus MRSA).
+The verificaton in operative environment has be performed by the “Università Campus Bio-Medico” demonstrating the effectiveness of the system against Multi Drugs Resistant bacteria that are responsible for nosocomial infections (Klebsiella Pnemumoniae ESBL and Staphylococcus aureus MRSA).

 Test Results showed that irradiation time less than 10 minutes are sufficient to inactivate bacteria in most of surfaces, while 30 minutes are sufficient to drastically reduce the concentration also in the least irradiated areas.

-As part of the dissemination and business development UV-SAN has been presented at the 20th International Exhibition for Rescue, Fire Fighting, Disaster Relief and Security held in October, the first international fair dedicated to the emergency organized after the pandemic period.
+As part of the dissemination and business development UV-SAN has been exposed at the 20th International Exhibition for Rescue, Fire Fighting, Disaster Relief and Security held in October, the first international fair dedicated to the emergency organized after the pandemic period.
+The air allowed to get in contact with potential Customers at national and international level.